razorpay/blade/packages/blade/src/components/BottomSheet/_decisions/decisions.md

 1. What is `action` in the header trailing visual?
 2. In BottomSheetHeaderLeaing & BottomSheetFooterLeading will the `prefix` only support Icon component?
-3. In BottomSheetBody will we only have ActionList or users can add any of their own components too?

 ## Alternative APIs